survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-In addition to logic we'll need to trigger `onDelete` logic at `Note` level.
+In addition to `App` level logic, we'll need to trigger `onDelete` logic at `Note` level.
 The idea is the same as before.
 We'll bind the id of the `Note` at `Notes`.
 A `Note` will simply trigger the callback when the user triggers the behavior.

 **app/components/Notes.jsx**